flowscan/nft-analytics-public-resources/apply.md

 ### Team

-_Team_ here can be one individual or a group of individuals.
+The term _"Team"_ here can be one individual or a group of individuals.
 For each of your team members, please include:

 **Name**: *Your name*